The Ultimate Guide to the Cookie Dough Fundraiser

-Cookie dough fundraisers are among the most popular fundraising ideas for schools, churches, and various nonprofits.
+The cookie dough fundraiser is one of the most popular fundraising ideas for schools, churches, and various nonprofits.

 But are cookie fundraisers the best way for your organization to raise money?
-Learn more about the effectiveness of cookie dough fundraisers and discover a popular alternative in this useful guide.
+Learn more about the effectiveness of cookie dough fundraisers, plus a popular alternative.
+In this guide, you'll find:

 Cookie dough fundraisers are a classic sales-based fundraising strategy: sell goods and receive a portion of the revenue.